anytizer/api.php/readme.md

 However, you can expand it, add security features into it and use.

 This project will leave a very small footprint as your API Server script.
-In less than 15 KB file size (including source code comments), you will get a lot of benefits.
+In ~15 KB file size (including source code comments), you will get a lot of benefits.

 ## Benefits